microsoft/Flash_University/CLR_via_CSharp/CH13_Interfaces/Interfaces/Interfaces.md

 - a common set of instructions that we can reuse.
 - More concretely, if we know an interface is implemented in an object/type, we know that that object or type can fulfill that function
 - If you only remember one thing, the CLR does not support multiple inheritance.
 Instead, it allows multiple inheritances via Interfaces --> one class can implment n  interfaces.

+## Disagreement with Jeffrey
+- I think understanding how they work kind of logically answers most of the questions posed.
+- See Powerpoint

 ## Class and Interface Inheritance
 - When inheriting a class, we inherit the method signatures
 - implementation of the methods